DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

  - PLNTS-VPC-RT-PUB`

-# Steps
+# Additional Steps

-1. Create PlanetsVPC
+1. Create 'PlanetsVPC'

    Create Internet gateway `PlanetsIGW`, and attach to `PlanetsVPC`.
    Once the VPC has been created, click on ‘Actions’, then: